EmCat2000/manual/content/03-building-a-block/index.md

 that has a similar purpose, ending the block invocation early, for command blocks.
-(By contrast, the stop this script block\index{stop script block} stops not only the current block invocation, but also the entire toplevel script that called it.) <!-- is "\index{stop block block}" actually correct? --MF -->
+(By contrast, the stop this script block\index{stop script block} stops not only the current block invocation, but also the entire toplevel script that called it.)

 Here’s a slightly more
 compact way to write the <code>factorial</code> function: